yonggang-Xie/Notes/RAG/search_methods.md

 ## Vectore embedding
    Use a embedding model to convert query and documents to embeddings and perform cosine similarity search (with threshold)

+## Hybrid / ensemble retrieval
+   Combine different retrievers and assign weights to combine the results.